 • In small and medium software projects

-• To produce the required multiple variants of the product
+• To produce multiple variants of the product

-• When you need to break down the development process into smaller parts – iterations
+• To break down the development process into smaller parts – iterations

-• When there’s a need for software delivery acceleration
+• There’s a need for software delivery acceleration

-• When the team needs to be flexible in changing priorities
+• The team needs flexibility in changing priorities

-• When the need is to enhance software quality, productivity, and predictability in delivery
+• To enhance software quality, productivity, and predictability in delivery

 • To promote project risk reduction and achieve cost reduction possibilities